woodrush/lambda-8cc/README.md

 | [fizzbuzz.c](./examples/fizzbuzz.c)  | 53.9 min         | 240 GB                              | 5,512 bytes             | Prints FizzBuzz sequence up to 30                                            |
 | [primes.c](./examples/primes.c)      | 57.3 min         | 241 GB                              | 5,500 bytes             | Prints primes up to 100                                                      |

-To compile programs that require a lot of memory, you can extend your swap region by using a swap file.
+To compile programs that require a lot of memory, you can extend your swap region without changing the partition settings by using a swap file.
 If you run Linux and have any storage device such as a HDD or USB drive, you can use that storage to easily and dynamically extend your swap region using `mkswap` and `swapon`.
 The stats on this table are ran with an extended swap region this way.
 Instructions are explained in this [askubuntu thread](https://askubuntu.com/questions/178712/how-to-increase-swap-space).

-Note that these are the compilation times.
-The running times for the compiled x86 binary are instantaneous.
+Note that these are the compilation times - the running times for the compiled x86 binary are instantaneous.
 This even holds when compiling to lambda calculus terms.
 Compiled lambda terms also run instantaneously and only use a few gigabytes of memory when run on a lambda calculus interpreter.